Migrating from Serokell’s to Nomadic Labs’ packages#

 sudo systemctl start octez-node

-Install the baker package:
+Install the baker:

 sudo apt install octez-baker